wtnbKAZUFUMI/IDEA_CanSatAttitudeSimulation/README.md

 ## About Processing
 Processing is graphic library wrapper language based on Java/Python and etc...
-We can use graphic libraries like OpenOL by simple code.
+We can use graphic libraries like OpenGL by simple code.

 ## Usage
 Just run IDEA_CanSatAttitudeSimulation.pde, after installing Processing3.3.5.